rc-chuah/C-Compiler-Win-Linux/README.md

 # C-Compiler-Win-Linux
-Compile C To Windows Executable In Linux
+Compile C To Windows Executable On Linux